LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Travel Warning Policy

 Because the Consortium for Overseas Student Teaching (COST) recognizes that a global perspective is essential to the future of education, COST is committed to developing a wide variety of student teaching opportunities for its participants.
 At the same time, COST realizes that some areas of the world present heightened health and safety risks and remains committed to the safety and well-being of its participants traveling abroad.
-Read more about COST's travel warning policies here.
+Take some time to read more about COST's travel warning policies.

 Sources to Consult for Additional Information